-TED talks offer free and engaging content for anyone teaching or learning English.
+TED talks offer free and engaging content for teaching and learning English.
 Teachers can use them to enhance their lessons and spark their students’ interest in language learning.
-In this article, Beate Ziebell is going to explain why TED talks are great for boosting learner motivation and how to make them into actual learning resources.
+Beate Ziebell explains why TED talks are great for boosting learner motivation and how to make them into actual learning resources.

 Content and Language Integrated Learning (CLIL) in the classroom